zaiisao/Documentation/en/Audio Broadcast/start_live_electron.md

 ### Install the dependency

-Under the project path, run `nmp install` to install the dependency and trigger the npm run download command.
+Under the project path, run `npm install` to install the dependency and trigger the npm run download command.
 You can also install the dependency manually.

 If you want to debug with Xcode or Visual Studio, run `npm run debug` to generate project files and SDK files for the debug environment.